aik2mlj/cv-typst/cv.typ

 - Guzheng (the Chinese zither) Performance Level 10 (the highest nonprofessional level in China) qualified.
 - Piano Performance Level 10 qualified.
 - Singing Performance Level 6 qualified.
-- Proficient in electronic music production and mixing.
 - Published an electronic music piece under Chinese Electronic Music (CEM) Records, one of the most prestigious electronic music labels in China.

 *Artistic Capacities*
 - Trained on pencil sketching and pastel painting.
 - Well-versed in world literature.
-- Experienced in 3D modeling.
+- Experienced in 3D modeling using Blender.

 == LEADERSHIP
 #chiline()